JonBMay/Fortran-Grid-Search/README.md

 ### Used in
-This program was modified for use in the creation of the ShellSet program (DOI:)
+This program was modified for use in ShellSet